The Enchanted Wood (Faraway Tree #1): Enid Blyton’s Best First Real Chapter Book

 I've got good news for my twins, I saved all my Enid Blyton's.
 Yep, my babies - you still don't know about this treasure that is waiting for you!

-More than a hundred Blytons are currently waiting in a bookcase in my mom's garage, until someone comes to pick them up.
+More than a hundred Blytons are currently waiting in a bookcase in the garage, until someone comes to pick them up.
 I'm going to make that trip soon!

 And should I admit to you now that I already bought some four dozen new Blytons for my home library?
 Better not.
 We are reading them already.